bkurtulmus/Visualizing-Mortality-Rates-with-SVG/README.md

 # Visualizing Mortality Rates with SVG

-This repository contains the HTML and SVG code for a data visualization project created as part of the **CS 405** course at Sabanci University.
+This repository contains the HTML and SVG code for a data visualization project created as part of the **Computer Graphics** course at Sabanci University.
 The project focuses on visualizing the mortality rate for people over 65 years old in Turkey from 2009 to 2022.

 ## Project Overview